-2014 marks the start of my 6th year as a full-time professional matchmaker.
+2016 marks my 7th year as a professional matchmaker.
 Thanks to the addition of an incredible team added in 2013, my agency has dramatically increased the number of clients we serve and our client geographic footprint continues to expand, as well (last year we coached and matched people in the United Kingdom, Turkey, India, and the United States).

-Since 2009, my firm has served roughly 600 coaching and matchmaking clients.
-For our matchmaking clients, we directly organized over 300 dates in 2013, alone.
+Since 2009, my firm has served over 1,000 coaching and matchmaking clients.
+For our matchmaking clients, we directly organized thousands of dates in 2013, alone.
 Some of those dates went incredibly well (and led to committed relationships), some of those led to platonic friendships, some of them there was no “chemistry,” and some completely blew-up with both parties hating each other.
 All in all, I took notes on everything.

 Over the years, I have gained an incredible amount of insight on how commitment-minded singles date and interact in the early stages of a romantic relationship.
 Here are 20 of the most interesting things I’ve learned: